What Is Degrowth? How It Will Easily Change The World For The Better

 Agent Smith -The Matrix

-We will need 1.5 Earths to maintain this growth at our existing rate of growth.
-There is a large portion of society that believes degrowth to be a simple solution to this problem.
+We will need 1.5 Earths to maintain this growth at our existing rate.
+A significant portion of society believes degrowth to be a straightforward solution to this problem.

 What Is Degrowth?

-I see Degrowth as the counterbalance to human exploitation, environmental destruction, and growth at all costs, more is the better capitalist system.
+I view degrowth as a counterbalance to human exploitation, environmental destruction, and the pursuit of growth at all costs, where more is often considered better in the capitalist system.

 The Degrowth Movement was formed in 2008 following the first official Degrowth conference in Paris.